 Sexiest TV shows are the ones that have R-rated content more than the normal ones.
 When we say about sex content, it is not that they are shows entirely driven by that fact.
 We are going to see some of the watchable, entertaining, and even quality ones among these; it is just that they have adult content more than what we see on a normal basis.
 It is also exciting to see how some of these use the sex-content most often than not in favor of the story, to move it forward, thus making it more demanding to watch.

 Thus, it is not sex for the sake of it, but rather an immersive, valid one that becomes the cause of making these shows better than the ones using it in a manipulative manner.
-Scenes or moments perfectly executed in these TV series, creates whimsical moments that the viewer can relate entirely to or understand the need of it.
-Below is the list of top most seductive TV Shows ever with the most sex.
+Scenes or moments perfectly executed in these TV series create whimsical moments that the viewer can relate entirely to or understand the need for it.
+Below is the list of the most seductive TV shows that feature a significant number of sex sequences.

 15. Hung (2009-11)

 A Comedy Drama, ‘Hung’ stars Thomas Jane as Ray Drecker, a struggling suburban Detroit high school basketball and baseball coach who resorts to male prostitution.
 With this narrative structure, it’s quite obvious that the show will have ample sex scenes to make every viewer uncomfortable.
 Created by Colette Burson and Dmitry Lipkin, the show ran for two seasons and was lauded by critics.
 Actor Thomas Jane was appreciated for his mature take on his character as he added a layer of shades to his character.

 14. Secret Diary of a Call Girl (2007-11)